10 Best Protein Shakes for Weight Loss of 2026

 Koia Elite Plant-Based Protein Shake has the highest amount of protein per serving of all the shakes we tried at 32 g per bottle.
 And its calorie count (210) still makes this drink appropriate to use as a snack or alongside a small meal.
 Plus, it’s gluten-free, vegan, and contains 6 g of fiber per serving.
 The fiber potentially helps its staying power, keeping you full for longer.

-“Compared [with] other protein drinks I’ve tried (Kate Farms, Orgain, Vital Proteins, Slate), this one is much creamier, has a more-natural flavor without the artificial aftertaste, and I like that it uses avocado oil for a smoother texture and healthy fat source,” said Beale.
+“Compared [with] other protein drinks I’ve tried (Kate Farms, Orgain, Vital Proteins, Slate), this one is much creamier, has a more-natural flavor without the artificial aftertaste, and I like that it uses avocado oil for a smoother texture and healthy fat source,” says Beale.

 One drawback is that the shakes have 360 mg of sodium per serving, so this option might not be right for anyone who needs to limit their sodium intake.